ros-controls/control.ros.org/_sources/index.rst.txt

 User Interfaces
 ---------------
 Users interact with the ros2_control framework using `Controller Manager`_'s services.
-Those can be used directly or through the "cli"-interface (base command: ``ros2 control``).
-The "cli"-interface is more user-friendly for direct interaction, i.e., outside of a node.

 For a list of services and their definitions, check the ``srv`` folder in the `controller_manager_msgs`_ package.

+While service calls can be used directly from the command line or via nodes, there exists a user-friendly ``Command Line Interface`` (CLI) which integrates with the ``ros2 cli``.
+This supports auto-complete and has a range of common commands available.
+The base command is ``ros2 control``.
-For the description of the "cli"-interface, see the ``README.md`` file of the `ros2controlcli`_ package.
+For the description of our CLI capabilities, see the ``README.md`` file of the `ros2controlcli`_ package.

 Hardware Components